nithinkjoy-tech/Node-js-covid19-India-world-data/README.md

 - <a href="https://www.npmjs.com/package/ejs">EJS</a> -Templating engine.
 - <a href="https://www.npmjs.com/package/express-ejs-layouts">express-ejs-layouts</a> -Used to connect templates.
 - <a href="https://www.npmjs.com/package/moment-timezone">moment-timezone</a> -Used to get present time.

+## License

+The license for this software is open source, you can reuse this code because this code is for humanity.